ulmo-dev/ulmo/README.rst

 --------

 - retrieves and parses datasets from the web
-- returns simple python data structures that can be easily pulled into `more sophisticated tools`_ for analysis
+- returns simple python data structures that can be easily pulled into more sophisticated tools such as Pandas for analysis
 - caches datasets locally and harvests updates as needed